willstepp/dogs-of-santiago/dos.md

 Ben took a deep breath.
 He started looking at the road.
 There was more traffic.

 "Look, man.
 That really freaked me out.
 I don't think I can handle a crowd after going through that.
-I'm just gonna head back to the hotel and call it a night.
+I'm gonna head back to the hotel and call it a night.
 My fucking ID was in my wallet."

 "No problem, Ben.
 I understand," Will said.

-"Can you spot me ten thousand pesos, or so, so I can get back to the hotel?
+"Can you spot me a few thousand pesos, or so, so I can get back to the hotel?
 Gonna stay right here til a cab comes."

 Will reached in his wallet and pulled out the money.

 "I'll stay with you," Will said, "Think we should call the cops?"

-"No," Ben looked up, surprised, "No way man, too much headache.
-They're not gonna find those kids."
+Ben looked up, surprised, "No way man, too much headache.
+They're not gonna find those punks."

 "I'll stay," Will said, "fuck the game."